 [Section 82 inserted by No. 33 of 1967 s.
 10; amended by No. 40 of 1987 s.
 44.]

-83. Formal defects
+83. Nomination paper, effect of defects etc. in

 No nomination paper shall be rejected by reason of any defect or error therein, if the returning officer or Electoral Commissioner receiving it is satisfied that the provisions of this Act have been substantially complied with.